Oogenesis: Ootidogenesis

-The succeeding phase of ootidogenesis occurs when the primary oocyte develops into an ootid.
-This is achieved by the process of meiosis.
-In fact, a primary oocyte is, by its biological definition, a cell whose primary function is to divide by the process of meiosis.
+The succeeding phase of ootidogenesis occurs when the primary oocyte undergoes meiosis to develop into an ootid stage of an immature ovum.

 However, although this process begins at prenatal age, it stops at prophase I. In late fetal life, all oocytes, still primary oocytes, have halted at this stage of development, called the dictyate.
 After menarche, these cells then continue to develop, although only a few do so every menstrual cycle.

 Meiosis I

-Meiosis I of ootidogenesis begins during embryonic development, but halts in the leptotene stage of prophase I until puberty.
+Meiosis I of ootidogenesis begins during embryonic development, but halts in the diplotene stage of prophase I until puberty.
 The mouse oocyte in the dictyate (prolonged diplotene) stage actively repairs DNA damage, whereas DNA repair is not detectable in the pre-dictyate (leptotene, zygotene and pachytene) stages of meiosis.
 For those primary oocytes that continue to develop in each menstrual cycle, however, synapsis occurs and tetrads form, enabling chromosomal crossover to occur.
 As a result of meiosis I, the primary oocyte has now developed into the secondary oocyte.

 Meiosis II

 Immediately after meiosis I, the haploid secondary oocyte initiates meiosis II.
 However, this process is also halted at the metaphase II stage until fertilization, if such should ever occur.
-If the egg is not fertilized, it is disintegrated and released (menstruation) and the secondary oocyte does not complete meiosis II (and doesn't become an ovum).
+If the egg is not fertilized, it is disintegrated and released (menstruation) and the secondary oocyte does not complete meiosis II (and does not become an ovum).
 When meiosis II has completed, an ootid and another polar body have now been created.
 The polar body is small in size.

-Folliculogenesis
+Ovarian cycle

-Synchronously with ootidogenesis, the ovarian follicle surrounding the ootid has developed from a primordial follicle to a preovulatory one.
+The ovarian cycle is divided into several phases: